Master of Science in Information Systems

 This course provides students with the knowledge of the design, use, and evaluation issues of health informatics applications.
 The topics include: (1) health informatics as a discipline; (2) career options for health informatics; (3) major health applications and commercial vendors; (4) strategic information systems planning; and (5) new opportunities and emerging trends.

 MIS 711.
-Managing Systems Project.
+Managing Systems Projects.
 3 Credit Hours.

 This course focuses on introductory project management processes, technology and tools, utilizing the Project Management Institute's (PMI) Project Management Body of Knowledge (PMBOK) and the Software Engineering Institute's (SEI's) Capability Maturity Model Integration (CMMI) processes and nomenclature.
 Students examine the processes and theory of project management as well as industry case studies, and will utilize project management software in support of their management activities.
 Guest speakers and field research provide students with access and information from industry and academia.
 Students are engaged in a semester-long project.
 Initially, they are required to identify the project scope and team charter for their project; subsequent assignments require them to prepare a business case, work breakdown structure, cost estimate, and final project documentation for their project.